FZsolter-WAGO/wms-linux-framework/README.md

 # WAGO Monitoring Solution Linux framework installer

 ## WARNING!
 Debian is not supported currently, therefore WAGO stock firmware neither!
-### This is because of an unfortunate PHP error while using the newest 8.1.27 version.
+### This is because of an unfortunate PHP error while using >8.1.26 versions.
 Since a new release is planned that will be using PHP8.2 the issue will not be fixed.

 ## Only Ubuntu 22.04 is supported!